Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Backwards Compatibility

-Because __extra_items__ remains as a regular key if closed=True is not specified, no existing codebase will break due to this change.
+Because extra_items is an opt-in feature, no existing codebase will break due to this change.

-Note that closed as a keyword argument does not collide with the keyword arguments alternative to define keys with the functional syntax that allows things like TD = TypedDict("TD", foo=str, bar=int), because it is scheduled to be removed in Python 3.13.
+Note that closed and extra_items as keyword arguments do not collide with othere keys when using something like TD = TypedDict("TD", foo=str, bar=int), because this syntax has already been removed in Python 3.13.

 Because this is a type-checking feature, it can be made available to older versions as long as the type checker supports it.